-In January 2023, Toronto Society of Architects and DesignTO Festival hosted IDEAS Forum: Deconstruction, a series of presentations that explored circular construction, embodied carbon and sustainability, and material salvage and reuse.
-Giaimo Associate Ria Al-Ameen presented as part of this event, a recording of which can be watched online here: https://vimeo.com/792365591
+IDEAS Forum: Deconstruction, Toronto Society of Architects.
+A series of fast-paced presentations that explored circular construction, embodied carbon and sustainability, and material salvage and reuse.
+Giaimo Associate Ria Al-Ameen presented Marble and The Shed at this event.

 Toronto Metropolitan University Heritage Conservation Studios